Length of Time Required to Complete Curriculum

 To be health information professional, a graduate of an HIT program must be competent in a wide variety of subjects.
 The American Health Information Management Association (AHIMA) has developed competencies that graduates of a CAHIIM accredited HIT program must possess in order to be successful on the national certification examination and as a practicing professional.
 Students should review these competencies to more fully understand what is involved in this profession and the required education that must be attained in order to be an HIT professional.

-Students should pay close attention to these competencies/knowledge clusters to be assured that the subject matter required in this profession meets their educational goals and career aspirations.
+Students should pay close attention to the competencies/knowledge clusters (pdf format) to be assured that the subject matter required in this profession meets their educational goals and career aspirations.

 Only graduates of a CAHIIM accredited program may write the national certification examination to become a Registered Health Information Technician (RHIT).